sttp/Specification/Output/README.md

 #### Negotiate Session Command

-After a successful connection has been established, the publisher and subscriber will participate in an initial set of negotiations that will determine the STTP protocol version and operational modes of the session.
-The negotiation happens with the `NegotiateSession` command code which will be the first command sent after a successful publisher/subscriber connection.
+After a successful connection has been established, the publisher and subscriber shall participate in an initial set of negotiations that will determine the STTP protocol version and operational modes of the session.
+The negotiation happens with the `NegotiateSession` command code which must be the first command sent after a successful publisher/subscriber connection.
 The command is sent before any other commands or responses are exchanged so that the "ground-rules" for the communications session can be established.
-Once the sessions negotiations for the protocol version and operational modes have been established they will not change for the lifetime of the session.
+Once the session negotiations for the protocol version and operational modes have been established they must not change for the lifetime of the session.

 Session negotiation is a multi-step process with commands and responses being sent by the publisher and subscriber until negotiation terms are either established or the connection is terminated because terms could not be agreed upon.

 ##### Protocol Version Negotiation

 Future STTP protocol versions can include different session negotiation options, so the first session negotiation step is always to establish the protocol version to use.
-Immediately after connecting, the publisher will start the protocol version negotiation process by sending the `NegotiateSession` command to the subscriber that will contain information on the available protocol versions that the publisher supports.
-The subscriber will be waiting for this initial publisher command; if the subscriber does not receive the command in a timely fashion (time interval controlled by configuration), the subscriber will disconnect.
+Immediately after connecting, the publisher must start the protocol version negotiation process by sending the `NegotiateSession` command to the subscriber that shall contain information on the available protocol versions that the publisher supports.
+The subscriber shall be waiting for this initial publisher command; if the subscriber does not receive the command in a timely fashion (time interval controlled by configuration), the subscriber should disconnect.

-The payload of the first `NegotiateSession` command sent by the publisher will be an instance of the `ProtocolVersions` structure, defined as follows, that iterates the versions of the STTP protocol that are supported:
+The payload of the first `NegotiateSession` command sent by the publisher shall be an instance of the `ProtocolVersions` structure, defined as follows, that iterates the versions of the STTP protocol that are supported:

 ```C
 struct {